bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 3. Label your Bottlerocket nodes with the appropriate label.
 In most cases, you will want to use `bottlerocket.aws/updater-interface-version=2.0.0`.

+Detailed steps, including commands to run, are provided in the Brupop documentation, linked above.

 #### EKS

 When running the `aws-k8s-*` variants of Bottlerocket on EKS, you can use either the EKS Console or `eksctl` to update your Bottlerocket nodes if you do not want to use Brupop.

 ##### EKS Console

+In order to update your Bottlerocket nodes in an EKS cluster using the EKS Console, you will need to do the following:

+1. Go to the EKS Console.
+For example, for `us-west-2`, it is: https://us-west-2.console.aws.amazon.com/eks/home?region=us-west-2#/clusters
+2. Click on the cluster name that you want to update.
+3. Go to the "Compute" tab.
+4. Under "Node groups", look for the node group that you want to update.
+5. In the "AMI Release Version" column, click on "Update now".
+6. A modal box will pop up.
+Choose your desired update strategy (e.g. "Rolling update") and press the "Update" button.

+This will update your Bottlerocket nodegroup, and subsequently your Bottlerocket nodes, to the latest version of Bottlerocket.

+Detailed instructions can be found in the [EKS documentation, on the "AWS Management Console" tab](https://docs.aws.amazon.com/eks/latest/userguide/update-managed-node-group.html#mng-update).

 ##### `eksctl`

 ### SSM